Public Ivy: List of Public Ivies

-Forbes 2025 "New Ivies"
+Forbes list of "New Ivies"

-In March 2025, Forbes published a list titled "The New Ivies: 20 Great Colleges Employers Love," naming 10 public and 10 private U.S. institutions considered by surveyed employers to produce graduates who are especially in demand in the workforce.

-The ranking was based on a survey of more than 380 employers, including C-suite executives and hiring managers, as well as admissions metrics such as test scores and selectivity.
-To qualify, public institutions were required to have at least 4,000 undergraduates, while private institutions needed at least 3,500.
-Forbes also reported that 37% of surveyed employers said they were less likely to hire an Ivy League graduate than they had been five years earlier.
+Since 2024, Forbes published a list titled "The New Ivies," naming 10 public and 10 private U.S. institutions considered by surveyed employers to produce graduates who are especially in demand in the workforce.
+The ranking was based on a survey of hundreds of employers, including C-suite executives and hiring managers, as well as admissions metrics such as test scores and selectivity.
+In 2025, Forbes also reported that 37% of surveyed employers said they were less likely to hire an Ivy League graduate than they had been five years earlier.

 Public institutions on the list

-The following public universities were included among the 2025 "New Ivies":
+The following public universities have included among the "New Ivies" lists published by Forbes: